Failing to Prevent Fraud

 • the body had in place such prevention procedures as it was reasonable in all the circumstances to expect the body to have in place, or

-It may be reasonable to have no prevention procedures in place (e.g., where the assessed risk is extremely low and the rationale is sufficiently documented).
+• it was not reasonable in all the circumstances to expect the body to have any prevention procedures in place (e.g., where the assessed risk is extremely low and the rationale is sufficiently documented).

 Risk Assessment

-Examples of areas to review/assess include:
+Example areas to review/assess include:

 • Tone-from-the top (e.g., Policy content and fraud risk ownership).